 Notice how still you become, feel your heartbeat throbbing through your chest.
 Slow your breathing down allowing your whole body just to relax.

-Whenever your ready and take as long as you need, when you feel totally relaxed and comfortable, imagine yourself in a beautiful scenic countryside setting, where there are no cars, or planes, or buses, or anything, just peace and tranquility.
+Whenever you’re ready and take as long as you need, when you feel totally relaxed and comfortable, imagine yourself in a beautiful scenic countryside setting, where there are no cars, or planes, or buses, or anything, just peace and tranquility.